-- 1.1 The Public Service Sick Leave Scheme, which applies to teachers, is regulated by the Public Service Management (Sick Leave) Regulations 2014, SI 124 of 2014, as amended by the Public Service Management (Sick Leave) (Amendment) Regulations 2015, SI 384 of 2015. - 1.2 A period of illness is defined as any period in which a teacher is medically unfit to carry out his/her full duties irrespective of whether the employing school is open or not. - 1.3 Sick Leave may be granted to a teacher who is unable to perform his/her duties - because of illness, injury or - when absent for the purpose of obtaining medical related services (e.g. Doctor/Dentist) provided such appointments could not have been arranged outside of regular working hours or working days. - 1.4 The granting of Sick Leave to a teacher who is ill is intended to provide an adequate opportunity for that teacher to recover from the illness and its effects so that he/she may make an early return to duty without a likelihood of a relapse into illness.
-A teacher should co-operate fully with all rehabilitative measures to facilitate an early return to work. - 1.5 Sick Leave periods are calculated retrospectively and include weekends, school closures and days on which a teacher is not timetabled for attendance (e.g. job sharers), occurring within the period of absence. - 1.6 It would be contrary to the express purpose of the Sick Leave Scheme, to engage in any activity (e.g. travel abroad, gainful employment or self-employment), which, in the opinion of the OHS, could be regarded as impeding that teacher's progress to recovery.
-Therefore, approval of the employer must be sought prior to engaging in any such activity and the employer must seek the advice of the OHS before deciding on the matter.
+- 1.1 The Public Service Sick Leave Scheme, which applies to SNAs, is regulated by the Public Service Management (Sick Leave) Regulations 2014, SI 124 of 2014, as amended by the Public Service Management (Sick Leave) (Amendment) Regulations 2015, SI 384 of 2015. - 1.2 A period of illness is defined as any period in which an SNA is medically unfit to carry out his/her full duties irrespective of whether the employing school is open or not. - 1.3 Sick Leave may be granted to an SNA who is unable to perform his/her duties - because of illness, injury or - when absent for the purpose of obtaining medical related services (e.g. Doctor/Dentist) provided such appointments could not have been arranged outside of regular working hours or working days. - 1.4 The granting of Sick Leave to an SNA who is ill is intended to provide an adequate opportunity for that SNA to recover from the illness and its effects so that he/she may make an early return to duty without a likelihood of a relapse into illness.
+An SNA should co-operate fully with all rehabilitative measures to facilitate an early return to work. - 1.5 Sick Leave periods are calculated retrospectively and include weekends, school closures and days on which an SNA is not timetabled for attendance (e.g. job sharers), occurring within the period of absence. - 1.6 It would be contrary to the express purpose of the Sick Leave Scheme, to engage in any activity (e.g. travel abroad, gainful employment or self-employment), which, in the opinion of the OHS, could be regarded as impeding that SNA's progress to recovery.
+Therefore, approval of the employer must be obtained prior to the SNA engaging in any such activity.
+The employer must seek the advice of the OHS before deciding on the matter. - 1.7 Entitlement to the Sick Leave Scheme provisions shall cease on the expiry of the contract and that contract not having been renewed.